MarMall/NetworkApproaches/Instructions/Labs/LAB_20-3-B-DataFromQualtricsToR.md

 ## Moving on to sub-lab 20-4-C

-Please move on to the next [sub-lab 20-4-C](LAB_20-4-C-ExploratoryAnalysisInR.md), where you will implement your research plan into a Qualtrics survey.
+Please move on to the next [sub-lab 20-4-C](LAB_20-4-C-ExploratoryAnalysisInR.md), where you will do a first exploratory analysis of your network data in R and the igraph package.